-Founded in 2011 in Italy by Chairman Paolo Galvani and CEO Giovanni Daprà, Moneyfarm now offers digital wealth management services to UK, Italian and German residents, including U.S. citizens resident in the UK.
+Founded in 2011 in Italy by Chairman Paolo Galvani and CEO Giovanni Daprà, Moneyfarm is a pan-European digital wealth manager with 50,000 active investors and over £1 billion invested on their platform.
+They operate out of the UK and Italy, and they offer services to UK, Italian and German residents, including U.S. citizens resident in the UK.

 The well-established robo-advisor company has earned a good reputation among investors, and it now ranks among the largest investment companies of its type after having received considerable financial backing from Allianz Asset Management, United Ventures and Cabot Square Capital.